ParveenNuzhat/educational-services/README.md

 # Getting Started with Create React App

-This project was bootstrapped with react-bootstrap.
+This project was run with npx create-react-app.

 ### `npm run build`